jooseppi-luna/redfish-interface/README.md

 The API server will serve the status queries by referencing a Postgres DB that is regularly populated by a worker that collects data every second.
 In the beginning, we will support ~20 specific fields (TBD) and the remaining data will be placed in blob storage.
 The PSQL row will link to the blob storage entry.

-The Postgres DB will be fairly simple: there will be one table with board IDs (primary index) and names (secondary index).
-Both of these must be unique.
-Each one of these entries will link to a table that is primarily indexed on time, and contains the basic fields + the link to the blob storage.
-This produces a DB per device -- maybe there is a better way to do it?
+The Postgres DB will be fairly simple: there will be one table with a composite primary key consisting of the board ID + timestamp.
+Each row will contain the basic fields + the link to the blob storage.
+This will amount to approx. 1 byte per char/20 chars per entry/20 entries --> 400 bytes, or ~0.5kB per entry.
+86,000 seconds in a day + 30 days ~~~ 30 * 100000 * 0.5 kB = 300000 * 0.5 kB = 150000kB = 150mB per board.
+Even if our rows are 2x the size we estimated, this is 300MB per board, so for every 3-6 boards, we would fill up 1 GB of space.
+If this gets scaled up in the future, we could consider partitioning the table on board ID, but for now, a single partition is sufficient.

 Basic tasks (power on/off, restart) will be handled directly by the API server, which will send commands to the board specified.
 The addresses of the boards will be stored in a REDIS cache, keyed by their ID.
 We might use GRPC for these requests, but the underlying calls to RedFish will have to be REST.